 One factor that often complicates bus accident cases is sovereign immunity.
 Sovereign immunity is a principle that protects government entities from lawsuits.
 This may come into play if the bus that causes your accident is owned by a school district, city government, or other government entity.

 However, sovereign immunity is not absolute.
 There are circumstances in which you can still seek compensation from a government entity if they are liable for an accident.
 Before you give up, discuss your case with an experienced Virginia bus accident attorney.
 We can look at the details of your claim and see if there’s a path forward for you.

 If you have been involved in a bus accident, you do not have to go through this alone.
 Let the team at Pack Law Group step in and fight for you.
-Whether your case is settled in negotiations or requires a court battle, we are ready to fight for every penny you deserve.
+Whether we settle your case in negotiations or a court battle, we are ready to fight for every penny you deserve.
 Set up a consultation now by contacting us online or calling us at 540-586-7225.